This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Whisk together in a medium bowl the flour, cornstarch, baking soda and salt.
-Set aside.
+• Whisk together flour, cornstarch, baking soda, and salt.

 Video